Social Workers, Counsellors, and other

 Some organisations value the benefits of external supervision and agree to pay on behalf of staff, for the cost of supervision, allow time-in-lieu, or allow staff to attend appointments during their work hours.

-Insight’s office is located in Darwin’s Northern Suburbs (Wulagi), and has appointments during business hours, after hours on weekdays, and on Saturdays.
-Services are offered in person (in office), by Skype, and Phone.
+Insight’s office is located in Darwin’s Northern Suburbs (Wulagi), and has appointments during and after business hours.
+Services are offered in Office, by Skype, and Phone.

-Fee’s vary depending on your individual needs and appointment times.
-Insight offers affordable pricing within the AASWs recommended fee schedule.
+Fee’s vary depending on your chosen service and appointment times.
+Insight offers affordable pricing in accordance within the AASW’s Recommended Schedule of Fee’s.
+Click on the link below for pricing –

 If you would like to explore the possibility of a